LeonMatthes/opensmalltalk-vm/docs/src/plugin-development/vmmaker-image-creation.md

 The SpurReader image isn't entirely necessary, but very helpful when simulating the VM.
 (See: `vm-simulation.md`)

 It is a very simple image that only waits for input from stdout and then evaluates the given input.
 Note that the input for the SpurReader image is given in `.st` format.
-Which means code segments are terminated with exclamation marks (`!`).
+Which means code segments are terminated with exclamation marks (`

-So to check whether your SpurReader image works as intended, launch it from the command line and enter:\
-`3+4!`.
-The result should then be `7`.